 Docker is your friend

 I think it’s no surprise, that Docker is mentioned here.
-With Docker, you can abstract away all, less important details (dependencies, installation process) of the service you want to run.
-Hence, it comes in very handy in regard to testing (with great Testcontainers library) or local development.
+With Docker, you can abstract away all, less important details (dependencies, installation process) of the service you want to use and deploy it in no-time.
+Hence, it comes in very handy if we talk testing (with great Testcontainers library) or local development.

 If more dependencies are required to set up the local environment, it makes sense to wrap them into a single docker-compose file: